 |Covenant Waivers (or “Relief”)||

-In-Court (Chapter 11) Financial Restructuring
+What is In-Court Restructuring?
+(Chapter 11)

 An out-of-court restructuring may not work if there are too many creditors to gather sufficient consensus (i.e. “holdout problems”) or because there are particularly unfavorable contracts like leases and pension obligations that are better dealt with in-court.
 In these cases, a company in distress will go to Chapter 11.